CSIRO hydrocarbon sensor system underway onboard the research vessel.

-The technology is still in the development phase and CSIRO scientists initially conducted two successful, small-scale field trials in relatively pristine Australian waters to test the long-term operational stability of the system.
+While the technology was in the development phase, CSIRO scientists initially conducted two successful, small-scale field trials in relatively pristine Australian waters to test the long-term operational stability of the system.

-Operating this system during the Gulf of Mexico spill provides the CSIRO team with the opportunity to trial their technology and systems in a real-life scenario.
+Operating this system during the Gulf of Mexico spill provided the CSIRO team with the opportunity to trial their technology and systems in a real-life scenario.

 Monitoring the Deepwater Horizon oil spill

-For the Gulf deployment, measurements are being made of waters from between 1-2 metres below sea surface, with occasional casts to 130 metres to enable a vertical profile of hydrocarbons to be mapped.
+For the Gulf deployment, measurements were made of waters from between 1-2 metres below sea surface, with occasional casts to 130 metres to enable a vertical profile of hydrocarbons to be mapped.

-In addition further analyses of samples by gas chromatography mass-spectroscopy are being performed onboard to ground truth sensor results.
+In addition, further analyses of samples by gas chromatography mass-spectroscopy were performed onboard to ground truth sensor results.

-The data is interpreted and reported on a daily basis to BP and the UAC.
+The data was interpreted and reported on a daily basis to BP and the UAC.

-Whilst the monitoring project provides some new challenges for the platform, the system is performing well and providing valuable data which is aiding the understanding of the oil movement and location.
+Whilst the monitoring project provided some new challenges for the platform, the system performed well and provided valuable data, which aided the understanding of the oil movement and location.

 Read more about our research in Locating hydrocarbon resource deposits using nanosensors.